Transfer Credit Review at Barry University

-Sign up for an in-person or over-the-phone appointment!
+Sign up for an over-the-phone appointment!
 Please choose from the days below.

 - You will speak with dedicated Transcript Evaluators for an informal Transfer Credit session who will provide you with an unofficial evaluation of your unofficial transcript(s); or provide you with an explanation of your transfer equivalency report, degree audit, and transfer credit policies.

-- Meet with a financial aid counselor once you have your transfer equivalency report, to find out what financial aid may be available to you.
+- Set up an online or phone appointment to meet with a financial aid counselor once you have your transfer equivalency report and to find out what financial aid may be available to you.

 We are here to answer all of your transfer credit questions.
 Even if you have not yet submitted an application for admission.

 Appointments Available Every 30 Minutes, From 10:00 Am - Noon And From 2:00 PM - 4:00 PM